ocerman/zenpower/README.md

 5. Install new version `sudo make dkms-install`
 6. Activate zenpower `sudo modprobe zenpower`

+## Help needed
+It would be very helpful for me for further development of Zenpower if you can share debug data from zenpower.
+[Read more](https://github.com/ocerman/zenpower/issues/12)

 ## Known Issues
  - On some systems the SVI2 values for Core/SOC may be swapped.
 As a workaround you can install module with `sudo make dkms-install MCFLAGS=-DSWAP_CORE_SOC` to swap them back.
+(Should be fixed in version 0.1.4)
  - The formula for calculating amperage/wattage from raw values may not be correct for all systems.
+(Should be fixed for Zen2 Ryzen CPUs in version 0.1.4)